-Employment of veterinary technologists and technicians is expected to grow significantly inindianathe next decade, faster than most other occupations.
+Employment of veterinary technologists and technicians is expected to grow significantly inthe next decade, faster than most other occupations.
 The best path to becoming a veterinary technician in Indiana is to attend a school with a program accredited by the American Veterinary Medical Association’s Committee on Veterinary Technician Education and Activities (CVTEA).
 To find a school with an accredited program, click here.

 Indiana Veterinary Technician Job Duties